 Pulling MikroTik into the Limelight presentation deck as presented at RECon Montreal 2022 by Ian Dupont and Harrison Green.
 In the wide expanse of router manufacturers and models, there is one reverse engineering target that stands out from the rest: MikroTik.
 Unlike many routers which run a patchwork of services

 Presented at Summercon 2021, we discuss the open source supply chains, information operations targeting them, and how to identify these attacks (with some crazy examples of course).
 This project, to explore and protect the integrity of open source code, was funded via DARPA's SocialCyber program.

 Our economy is becoming more specialized and more and more tasks are being automated.
-We must have confidence in these systems and the technical infrastructure that supports them.
+We must have confidence in these systems.
 However, this confidence relies on too much implicit trust – overlooking serious risks.
 Assurance in this area is hard won, manual, and costly.